hunterbridges/syntax.sh/langs/ruby/statements.md

-    # Statements are separated by line breaks.
+Statements are separated by line breaks.

     one = 1
     two = 2

-    # Statements can also be separated by semicolons.
-This is
+Statements can also be separated by semicolons.
+This allows more flexible use of whitespace.
-    # less common, but comes in handy.

     one = 1; two = 2;